ngrok/webhooks.fyi/src/pages/security/hmac.md

 ## HMAC is only as good as its implementation

 [comment]: <TODO: @sudobinbash: Launch blog>
 [comment]: <Like any other security control, HMAC is only as good as its implementation.
-In our research, we saw many examples of webhook providers with unnecessary complexity, lack of features, and lack of documentation that made their solutions tough to implement and keep safe — more on that in our [article](https://blog.ngrok.com/posts/get-webhooks-secure-it-depends-a-field-guide-to-we).
-Good webhook implementations will tyically:>
+In our research, we saw many examples of webhook providers with unnecessary complexity, lack of features, and documentation that made their solutions tough to implement and keep safe — more on that in our [article](https://blog.ngrok.com/posts/get-webhooks-secure-it-depends-a-field-guide-to-we).
+Good webhook implementations will typically:>

 Like any other security control, HMAC is only as good as its implementation.
-In our research, we saw many examples of webhook providers with unnecessary complexity, lack of features, and lack of documentation that made their solutions tough to implement and keep safe.
-Good webhook implementations will tyically:
+In our research, we saw many examples of webhook providers with unnecessary complexity, lack of features, and complex documentation that made their solutions tough to implement and keep safe.
+Good webhook implementations will typically:

 1. Use strong hash algorithms such as `sha256` and `sha512`
 1. Add sensitive headers to the hash digest: